Nadasawah90/install-Prometheus-and-graphana-on-Kubernetes-using-Helm-/README.md

 # Install-Prometheus-and-graphana-on-Kubernetes-using-Helm-
 ## Helm
-is the package manager for Kubernetes.
+Is the package manager for Kubernetes.

 It allows us to streamline installation and management of Kubernetes applications.